-The ingredients include unsalted butter, dark brown sugar, granulated sugar, eggs, vanilla extract, baking soda, salt, all purpose flour, almonds, Heath Milk Chocolate English Toffee Bits, and semi-sweet or milk chocolate.
+I used the following ingredients for the Almond Toffee Cookies: Unsalted butter, dark brown sugar, granulated sugar, eggs, vanilla extract, baking soda, salt, all-purpose flour, almonds, Heath Milk Chocolate English Toffee Bits, and semi-sweet or milk chocolate.

-Because I was using whole almonds, I started by blanching them to remove the skins (putting them in boiling water for 3 minutes, draining them, and popping off the skins).
+Because I was using whole almonds, I started by blanching them to remove the skins.
+I did this by putting them in boiling water for 3 minutes, draining them, and popping off the skins.
 You could also use slivered almonds or almond pieces here.
-I toasted the blanched almonds which were still wet at 350° F for about 20 minutes.
+I toasted the blanched almonds, which were still wet, at 350° F for about 20 minutes.
 If you use slivered almonds or almond pieces, it should only take 5 to 8 minutes to toast them.
-After the almonds cooled, I pulsed them in the food processor along with 3 Tablespoons of the granulated sugar until then were coarsely ground.
+After the almonds cooled, I pulsed them in the food processor along with 3 Tablespoons of the granulated sugar, until then were coarsely ground.
 The reason for adding the sugar was to ensure that the almonds didn’t turn into a paste.

 This was followed by the addition of the eggs, and continued beating for another minute or so.

 I added the vanilla extract, baking soda, and salt to the mixture.
 As I’ve indicated before, I generally sift in the baking soda because it invariably has some lumps in it, and beat in the leavenings to the wet ingredients rather than mix them with the dry ingredients.
 It seems to me that this does a better job of ensuring that they are evenly disbursed in the dough.